53 Crazy Facts about Life That Will Blow Your Mind

-It’s thought that the profile of the average person on Earth is 28 years old, male, and is Chinese.
+It’s thought that the profile of the average person alive today is 28 years old, male, and Chinese.

 If you’re lucky enough to study at Cambridge University, you’ll be heading to an institution which has been around longer than the ancient empire of the Aztecs.

 If you were to put all humans on one weighing scale, and all ants on Earth on the other, the ants would weigh more.